M-Moussa-De/PHP_Laravel_Course/e-shop/README.md

 ## Features

 - Signup and signin system (signup, signin, remember me, forgot password, login using Facebook or Gmail)
+- Admin dashboard (CRUD)
 - Rols and permission (User and admin)
-- Admin dashboard (CRUD)
 - Cart
+- Pagination system
 - Change language

 ## Main used technologies and tools